Learn how to brand yourself on LinkedIn and boost your LinkedIn profile views in this interview with LinkedIn profile specialist, Kait LeDonne.

 Priya Florence Shah:

 And it takes time to get familiar with each platform and its algorithms, right?
-And to understand what content works and how it works and how to share content, and how to build an audience on each platform.
+And to understand what content works, how it works, how to share content, and how to build an audience on each platform.

 I have a slightly different take on building your brand on the LinkedIn thing because I’ve been online since 2001 when there was Altavista and stuff like that.
 So, I take a platform-independent view.

 And I believe in SEO and building your search engine rankings on your website as well.
-Because if your website comes up number one on Google that that gives you a really good impression as far as personal branding is concerned.
+If your website comes up number one on Google that that gives you a really good impression as far as personal branding is concerned.

 But in LinkedIn, I see people not really leveraging their LinkedIn profiles.
 Because even people who have the means or they just don’t have the time to do it.
 So I think just hand it over to an agency and let them do it for you.